riasenpai/NextJS-Blogs-Demo/README.md

 ![](images/d4.PNG)

 ### CSS hasn't been added yet.
-This project Static Generates pages using NEXTJS
+This project Statically Generates pages using NEXTJS